 Great things about this bread- It really is so easy.
 It blows the socks off of that grocery store French Bread you have been buying.
 It makes the best french toast.
 Make this recipe tonight or tomorrow, and save a loaf for French Toast.
 You can thank me later 🙂

 Diane’s No Fail French Bread

 2 tablespoons dry yeast

 1/2 cup warm water

 6 cups flour, divided ( I often use 2 cups of bread flour)*

 1 egg, beaten- for glazing bread

--I make this all of the time in my Kitchen Aid stand mixer.
-Just use the paddle attachment until you have mixed in the first 3 cups of flour.
+-I make this in my Kitchen Aid stand mixer.
+Use the paddle attachment until you have mixed in the first 3 cups of flour.
 Then switch to the dough hook to mix in the final 3 cups of flour.

 -I often forget the mixing down step (5 times every 10 minutes) and have never had a problem with the bread turning out perfect.
 Just make sure the bread raises in the bowl until it has almost doubled in size, or for about 45 minutes.
 Then proceed to the rolling out step.